VB-groupoids and representation theory of Lie groupoids: -groupoids and representations up to homotopy

-In this section, we introduce the canonical $\VB$-groupoid complex, and we show that a choice of horizontal lift induces a decomposition of the $\VB$-groupoid complex into a $2$-term representation up to homotopy.
-We show that different choices of horizontal lift lead to gauge-equivalent representations up to homotopy.
-In this sense, we can think of $2$-term representations up to homotopy as simply being manifestations of the canonical $\VB$-groupoid complex.
+In this section, we introduce the canonical $\VB$-groupoid complex, and we show that a choice of horizontal lift induces a decomposition of the complex into a $2$-term representation up to homotopy.
+Different choices of horizontal lift lead to gauge-equivalent representations up to homotopy.
+In this sense, we can think of $2$-term representations up to homotopy as simply being manifestations of the $\VB$-groupoid complex.